Candice King: Music

 In December 2006, Accola released her debut album, It's Always the Innocent Ones, independently in the United States.
 She co-wrote 12 of the 14 tracks on the record.
 The remaining tracks were a cover of 'Til Tuesday's hit "Voices Carry" and American Hi-Fi's "The Breakup Song" rewritten in a female version as "Our Breakup Song".

-In 2008, the album was re-released in Japan and achieved greater success.

 Accola toured as a backing singer for Miley Cyrus's Best of Both Worlds Tour.
 She appeared as herself in the 2008 3D concert film Hannah Montana & Miley Cyrus: Best of Both Worlds Concert.

 In February 2011, Accola performed a cover of "Eternal Flame" by The Bangles on The Vampire Diaries.

 Acting

 Accola had guest appearances in a number of television series such as How I Met Your Mother, Supernatural, and Drop Dead Diva.
 In July 2009, she starred in the horror film Deadgirl which centers on two high-school boys who discover an immortal woman in an abandoned asylum.
 That same year, Accola had a bit-role in The Hannah Montana Movie.